jiloj/jnode/docs/src/main/paradox/part-1/index.md

 )
 ```

-This resource is mapped to and from JSON on the front end using Play, and is mapped to and from a persistent datastore on the backend using a handler.
+This model.resource is mapped to and from JSON on the front end using Play, and is mapped to and from a persistent datastore on the backend using a handler.

 Play handles HTTP routing and representation for the REST API and makes it easy to write a non-blocking, asynchronous API that is an order of magnitude more efficient than other web application frameworks.